A guide to how SRS accounts can work for you

 You are eligible to sign up for an SRS account if you are a Singaporean, Permanent Resident (PR) or foreigner; at least 18 years old and not an undischarged bankrupt; have no existing or pending SRS account or account application with any bank; and can contribute varying amounts, subjected to a cap.

-You can make an SRS contribution to top up your SRS account as many times a year as you like, up to a maximum of $15,300 for Singaporean citizens/PRs, and $35,700 for foreigners.
+You can make a SRS contribution to top up your SRS account as many times a year as you like, up to a maximum of S$15,300 for Singaporean citizens/PRs, and S$35,700 for foreigners.

-The SRS account can help you grow your retirement savings, so it is worth considering if you’ve reached the contribution limit on your CPF account.
+The SRS account can help you grow your retirement savings, it is worth considering making a SRS contribution if you’ve reached the contribution limit on your CPF account.
 As mentioned earlier, it can also help you save on taxes - here’s how it works:

 Need a play-by-play on the SRS tax relief?
 Here’s an example showing how SRS can help you reduce your chargeable income so that you can achieve significant tax savings: